apredeus/salmonella_pathways/README.md

 # Salmonella pathways

 When analyzing gene expression and regulation, custom curated pathways are often used to analyze the observed expression changes using Fisher's exact test or GSEA.
 However, many organisms lack such pathways, leaving only generic sources like KEGG or GO.
 In particular, curated pathways are not available for *Salmonella enterica*.
-This collection of curated pathways was obtained from published RNA-seq experiments of wild-type and mutant *Salmonella* strains.
+This collection of curated pathways was obtained from published RNA-seq experiments of wild-type and mutant *Salmonella* strains, and was found to be very useful in our analysis (see the **Use case** below).

-Our pathways here are reported using SL1344 gene IDs.
-If you prefer other gene IDs (e.g. STM from LT2), they can be easily converted using ortholog table given in **orthologs** subdirectory.
+Pathways are reported in SL1344 gene IDs.
+If you prefer other gene IDs (e.g. STM from LT2), they can be easily converted using ortholog table given in `/orthologs` subdirectory.

 ## Publication

 TuShun R. Powers, Amanda L. Haeberle, Disa L. Hammarlöf, Jennifer A. Cundiff, Alexander V. Predeus, Karsten Hokamp, Jay C.D.
-Hinton, Leigh A. Knodler, [Niche-specific profiling reveals transcriptional adaptations required for the cytosolic lifestyle of Salmonella enterica](https://www.biorxiv.org/content/10.1101/2021.01.11.426201v2)
+Hinton, Leigh A. Knodler, [Niche-specific profiling reveals transcriptional adaptations required for the cytosolic lifestyle of Salmonella enterica](https://www.biorxiv.org/content/10.1101/2021.01.11.426201v2), *bioRxiv*, **2021**.

 ## Sources

-The data was extracted from the following published sources:
+The data was extracted from the following published sources; for reproducibility, Excel tables and other previously published data files are provided in `/supp_tables` directory.

 * [Colgan et al. 2016](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1006258) - used up- and down-regulated genes in regulator mutants were taken from [Table S3](https://doi.org/10.1371/journal.pgen.1006258.s011).
 The expression values are also available from [SalComRegulon](http://bioinf.gen.tcd.ie/cgi-bin/salcom.pl?db=SalComRegulon_HL).
 * [Canals et al. 2019](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000059) - used expression values for 17 *in vitro* conditions for 4/74 and D23580 strains can be taken from [Table S5](https://doi.org/10.1371/journal.pbio.3000059.s005), or from [SalComD23580](http://bioinf.gen.tcd.ie/cgi-bin/salcom_v2.pl?_HL).